ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Formula for computing the inverse of the input value S. :label:`fig-simpleformula`

-Fig. :ref:`fig-simpleformula` displays the submenu resulting from selecting the formula item from the popup menu in Fig. :ref:`fig-columnpopup` for the column ``INV_S``.
+Fig. :ref:`fig-simpleformula` displays the results of selecting the formula item from the popup menu in Fig. :ref:`fig-columnpopup` for the column ``INV_S``.
 A simple line editor is displayed.
 The formula is an expression that references the column ``S``.
-A column that contains a formula has its name annotated with an ``*``.

 3.2 Formula Scripts and Formula Evaluation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~